rollkit/rollkit/docs/lazy-adr/adr-009-state-fraud-proofs.md

 }
 ```

 Note that currently the only underlying store supported by Cosmos SDK is the Merkle IAVL+ tree.
 As part of generating state witnesses, we added preliminary support for Deep Subtrees to this library [here](https://github.com/rollkit/iavl/tree/deepsubtrees_0.19.x).
-It enables import/export of partial state and adds tracing to IAVL trees.
+It enables import and export of partial state and adds tracing to IAVL trees.
 Note that documentation and exploring optimizations of Deep Subtrees is a work in progress.

 ### Gossiping Fraud Proofs